scampagna/automation-in-action/README.md

 Hello
-Welcome to Kubebernetes in action
+Welcome to Automation in action
 By Stef February@2019